evanatyourservice/kron_torch/README.md

 be (diag, tri) because 50000/768 is greater than 10.
 The default value of 10 usually makes layers like bias, scale, and vocab embedding use diagonal with the rest as triangular.

+`min_ndim_triangular`: Any tensor with less than this number of dims will have all diagonal preconditioners.
+Default is 2, so single-dim tensors like bias and scale will use diagonal.

-Interesting note: Setting `max_skew_triangular` to 0 will make all layers have (diag, tri) preconditioners which uses slightly less memory than adam (and runs slightly faster).
-Setting `max_size_triangular` to 0 will make all layers have diagonal preconditioners which uses the least memory and runs the fastest, but training might be slower.
+Interesting note: Setting `max_skew_triangular` to 1 will make the largest dim have a diagonal preconditioner and the rest have triangular, which usually uses slightly less memory than adam.
+Setting `max_size_triangular` to 0 will make all layers have diagonal preconditioners which uses the least memory and runs the fastest, but performance might be worse.

 `preconditioner_update_probability`: Preconditioner update probability uses a schedule by default that works well for most cases.
 It anneals from 1 to 0.03 at the beginning of training, so training